DanielXMoore/Civet/README.md

 CoffeeScript Compatibility
 ---

-Civet provides a compatability prologue directive that aims to be 97+% compatible with existing CoffeeScript2 code (still a work in progress).
+Civet provides a compatibility prologue directive that aims to be 97+% compatible with existing CoffeeScript2 code (still a work in progress).

 | Configuration       | What it enables |
 |---------------------|---------------------------------------------------------------------|